 Kronofogdemyndigheten and Namsmannen are the governmental bodies responsible for carrying out enforcement orders over assets in Sweden and Norway, respectively, including the collection of unpaid debts, whether secured or unsecured.
-This means that all enforced sales of pledged collateral in Sweden and Norway are being handled by either Kronofogdmyndigheten or Namsmannen.
+This means that all enforced sales of pledged collateral in Sweden and Norway are being handled by either Kronofogdemyndigheten or Namsmannen.
 Until an enforcement process is started, the collection activity is handled in-house, and in the case of the Norwegian business, in cooperation with a reputable third-party debt collection agency.

-For the personal loan business, Bluestep is currently selling its non-performing loans to a reputable third-party debt collection agency.
+For the personal loan business, Bluestep continuously sells its non-performing loans to a reputable third-party debt collection agency.
 All collection activity prior to the non-performing loans are sold is handled internally by Bluestep's Collection team.

-The above collection processes are governed by the Company's Collection Policy, which is in compliance with the Swedish Debt Enforcement Code (Sw.
+The above collection processes are governed by the Company's Collection Policy, the Swedish Debt Enforcement Code (Sw.
 Utsökningsbalk (1981: 774) and the Norwegian Enforcement Act 1992 (No. Tvangsfullbyrdelsesloven av 26. juni 1992 no. 86).